testissimo/testissimo.github.io/documentation/tutorials/run-debug-test.md

  ![RunDebug2](https://testissimo.github.io/documentation/images/RunDebug2.png) ![RunDebug2a](https://testissimo.github.io/documentation/images/RunDebug2a.png)

  ## What is a Run method
-**Running component method** is a must while creating or updating the component itself.Component is defined as a simple test, which contains a component selector.
+**Running component method** is a must while creating or updating the component itself.
+A component is defined as a simple test, which contains a component selector.
 Keep in mind that the scope is calculated from the component definition and its default variable values.
 When the component selector is generic, you should temporarily override default variables or maybe write a whole new selector.

-> In order to keep the original variables aside, use the commenting feature, **"#"**, as prefix.
+> In order to keep the original variables aside, use the commenting feature, **"#"**, as a prefix.

 ## Debuging a Test
 ### If error occures
 When error stops a test, all test runs get frozen and **scope info** shows.
 This enables you to explore all current **variables**, entered **components** and **selectors**.
-In the example bellow we can see that **Selectors** are resolved, which means that variables are replaced by values and can be edited to check which value to insert if selectors do not select what was meant to be selected.
+In the example below, we can see that **Selectors** are resolved, which means that variables are replaced by values and can be edited to check which value to insert if selectors do not select what was meant to be selected.

 ![debug](https://testissimo.github.io/documentation/images/debug.png)